TheRdMelon/pixelplanet/README.md

 Notes:

-- to be able to use USE_PROXYCHECK, you have to have an account on proxycheck.io or getipintel or another checker setup and you might set some proxies in `src/proxies.json` (before building) that get used for making proxycheck requests.
+- to be able to use USE_PROXYCHECK, you have to have an account on proxycheck.io or getipintel or another checker setup and you might set some proxies in`proxies.json that get used for making proxycheck requests.
 Look into `src/isProxy.js` to see how things work, but keep in mind that this isn't neccessarily how pixelplanet.fun uses it.
 - Admins are users with 0cd and access to `./admintools` for image-upload and whatever
 - You can find out the id of a user by looking into the logs (i.e. `info: {ip} / {id} wants to place 2 in (1701, -8315)`) when he places a pixel or by checking the MySql Users database
 - If you use gmail as mail transport, make sure that less-secure apps are allowed to access it in your settings [here](https://myaccount.google.com/lesssecureapps)